 How to troubleshoot Windows Movie Maker has stopped working

-- Run Windows Movie Maker in Compatibility Mode
+- The Windows Movie Maker troubleshooting process involves switching to Compatibility Mode.

-What to do if Movie Maker stopped working
+What do I do if Movie Maker stopped working?

 - Right-click the taskbar and select Task Manager to open that utility’s window.

 - Then close all software listed under apps on the Processes tab by right-clicking them and selecting End task.

 - In addition, you can close some third-party software listed under background processes to free up more RAM for WMM.

 - To remove startup programs, such as antivirus utilities, select the Startup tab.
 Then select software there and click the Disable button.